BROSE-Uninc/REDCAR/docs/index.md

 │   ├── 3.3-aws-s3.md                 <- Store your large data set on AWS servers
 ``` -->

 To get the maximum of the project we invite you to come and participate in the hands-on exercises.
 But if didn't work, get hands dirty with tutorials by yourself 💪.
-We tried to make them as clear possible so they can serve as cheat sheets as well.
-Forgot something: just open the book and follow the instructions.
+We tried to make them as straight forward as possible so they can serve as cheat sheets as well.
+Forgot something?
+Just open this documentation and follow the instructions.

 <!-- ## To be prepared